jupyter/notebook/docs/source/notebook_7_features.md

 Notebook 7 is based on JupyterLab and therefore supports many of the existing JupyterLab extensions.

 You can install JupyterLab extensions with `pip` or `conda`.
-For example to install the LSP (Language Server Protocol) extension for enhanced code completion, you can use the following command:
+For example to install the LSP (Language Server Protocol) extension for enhanced code completion, you can use the following commands:

 ```bash
 pip install jupyter-lsp